The Monetary Base Never Returned to “Normal” After the Great Recession

 Patrick Barron is a private consultant to the banking industry.
 He has taught an introductory course in Austrian economics for several years at the University of Iowa.
 He has also taught at the Graduate School of Banking at the University of Wisconsin for over twenty-five years, and has delivered many presentations at the European Parliament.

-The Audience Award winner The Bubble has already been seen in over 70 countries and is being hailed as the “best economics documentary of all time!”
+The Audience Award winner The Housing Bubble has already been seen in over 70 countries and is being hailed as the “best economics documentary of all time!”

 | Ron Paul | Jim RogersJim Grant | Marc Faber | Doug Casey | Peter Schiff |